$\tau_{B_{s}}/\tau_{B_{d}}$ and $\Delta\Gamma_{s}$ confront new physics in $b\to s\tau\tau$: Setup and observables

 \subsection{\texorpdfstring{$\Delta\Gamma_{s}$}{Lifetime difference} and \texorpdfstring{$\tau_{B_{s}}/\tau_{B_{d}}$}{Lifetime ratio} beyond the Standard Model}

 The absorptive off-diagonal element of the time evolution of the neutral $B_s$ meson system, $\Gamma_{12}^s$, and the dispersive one $M_{12}^s$, are closely related in the Standard Model.
-They define lifetimes and mass differences as, respectively,
+They define lifetimes, mass differences and CP asymmetry as, respectively,

 with the mixing phase $\phi_{s}=\arg(-M_{12}^{s}/\Gamma_{12}^{s})$.
 Corrections to these equations amount to $\mathcal{O}(1/8\left|\Gamma_{12}^{s}/M_{12}^{s}\right|^{2}\sin^{2}\phi_{s})\sim\mathcal{O}(10^{-11})$ in the SM, and are negligible with the current level of precision.